lue-bird/elm-emptiness-typed/README.md

 ## `ListTyped`

-One way to construct and transform `MaybeEmpty` and `NotEmpty` lists.
+Use the same operations to transform `MaybeEmpty` and `NotEmpty` lists.

 ```elm
 import ListTyped